CaptainQuasar/Graph_Loom/README.md

 - The AES-GCM ciphertext of the graph JSON (base64-encoded)
 - The PBKDF2 salt (random, 16 bytes, base64-encoded)
 - The AES-GCM IV (random, 12 bytes, base64-encoded)
-- **No plaintext data** — nodes, links, and details are replaced with empty arrays
+- **No plaintext data** nodes, links, and details are replaced with empty arrays

 Without the passphrase the file is inert.
 The source code is visible but the data is not.

 ### Decrypting a file

 Open the encrypted `.html` in any browser.
-A password prompt appears — enter the passphrase.
+A password prompt appears, enter the passphrase.
 If correct, the graph decrypts in RAM and renders.
 If wrong, an error is shown and you can retry.

 Decrypted graphs are **not** automatically saved to localStorage.
 To save the decrypted state, use **Download as HTML** (unencrypted) or **Download Encrypted** with a new passphrase.